Matthew4335/MLProject/index.md

 |   Davion Mitchell   |      0.964     |
 |   Ayo Dosunmu   |      0.899      |

-Our model predicted the same set of rookies as our Logisitic Regression and K-Nearest Neighbor models, which means it scored an 80% for accuracy for this predicion.
+Our model predicted the same set of rookies as our Logistic Regression and K-Nearest Neighbor models, which means it scored an 80% for accuracy for this prediction.
 It presented the team in a slightly different ordering of probabilities compared the the previous models.

-Incorrect Positive Predicitons: Alperen Şengün, Davion Mitchell
+Incorrect Positive Predictions: Alperen Şengün, Davion Mitchell

 Incorrect Negative Predictions: Bones Hyland, Chris Duarte

 ## Gaussian Mixture Model
 GMM performed significantly worse than all three supervised models, posting an accuracy of 75.8% on the testing data.
 For that reason, we ended up not using it to predict 2022 rookies.
-Below is the coinfusion matrix for the GMM clustering, and we can see that the model struggled significantly with players that did not win All-Rookie honors.
+Below is the confusion matrix for the GMM clustering, and we can see that the model struggled significantly with players that did not win All-Rookie honors.

 <div style="text-align:center;">
     <img src="ConfusionMatrixGMM.jpg" alt="Confusion Matrix">
 </div>

 Below are the clusters the model generated.
-In blue are the players it predicted to not make All-Rookie, and in red are the palyers it did.
+In blue are the players it predicted to not make All-Rookie, and in red are the players it did.
 It appears that GMM has a hard time capturing exactly what makes a rookie as impactful as an All-Rookie member, and will particularly struggle with borderline players.

 <div style="text-align:center;">
     <img src="GMMClusters.png" alt="Confusion Matrix">
 </div>

 ## Discussion
 Our models performed rather well.
-When we set out on this project, we set goals of an Accuracy score greater than 80%, Precision and Recall both greather than 75%, and an F1 Score greater than 75%.
+When we set out on this project, we set goals of an Accuracy score greater than 80%, Precision and Recall both greater than 75%, and an F1 Score greater than 75%.
 All of our models achieved that mark, reaching 80% accuracy for all 2022 All-Rookie predictions.
 Of the three models we trained to predict results, Logistic Regression performed the best, putting up the highest F1-Score while predicting awards of 90% and a recall of 93%.
 The Neural Network performed the worst, posting an F1-Score of 83% and a recall of 76%.
 KNN sat in the middle, with an F1 Score of 85% and a recall of 74%.

 Logistic Regression likely succeeded due to a variety of reasons.
 The weightings given to the data before training allowed the model to navigate a data set with relatively few All-Rookie winners.
 Other models were not able to capture this.
 Another reason is the more linear nature of the relationship between statistics and rookie awards.
 As a trend, we found that players who score more points while playing more games ended up being awarded with All-Rookie honors.
 It's likely that LR handled that relationship very well.
 As a whole, all models struggled on picking "borderline" players.